KieranLafferty/passifier/README.md

 ### Images

-Notice that you can use either paths or urls here
+Specify a Hash of images.
+Notice that you can use either paths or urls here.

 ```ruby